DANIEL BOLT, HOEFS-BASCOM PROFESSOR AND QUANTITATIVE METHODS AREA CHAIR

 My interests are in the theory and application of psychometric methods in education and psychology.
-I am especially interested in the application of latent variable models for purposes of test validation, assessment of individual differences (such as response styles), and cognitive diagnosis.
-Most of my research is in item response theory (IRT), including its application to issues such as differential item functioning and test dimensionality assessment.
-I am also interested in the development of nonparametric IRT methods, which relax certain modeling assumptions and have the potential to increase the flexibility and efficiency of IRT in many testing applications.
+I am especially interested in the application of latent variable models for purposes of test validation, assessment of individual differences (such as response styles), and the modeling of student growth.
+Recent interests include multidimensional item response theory (MIRT) applications to novel item formats such as in computer-based assessments.
+Feel free to contact me for information about the Quantitative Methods Program Area.

 My interests are in the quantification of uncertainty through the framework of Bayesian statistics.
 I am especially interested in Bayesian approaches to model averaging, missing data, probabilistic forecasting, and dynamic borrowing from historical data.
 My work is applied to problems in the design and analysis of large-scale educational assessments such as the Program for International Student Assessment (PISA) and the National Assessment for Educational Progress (NAEP).
 My research website can be here.

 My research interests are concerned with the development and application of quantitative methods in the social and behavioral sciences.
 I am particularly interested in causal inference with experimental, quasi-experimental, and observational data, multilevel models for clustered data, continuous and discrete growth models for examining patterns of change in human development with longitudinal data, and various statistical methods for investigating individual differences and heterogeneous treatment effects, such as latent variable models and machine learning approaches.